 In August 2020, following an extensive 20-month upgrade period, the ESRF inaugurated its Extremely Brilliant Source (EBS), establishing it as the world's premier fourth-generation synchrotron [1].
-This upgrade implemented a novel storage ring concept that substantially increases the brilliance and coherence of the X-ray beams.

-Brilliance, a measure of the photon flux, is a key figure of merit for synchrotron facilities.
-It experienced an approximate 100-fold increase with the implementation of EBS, as shown in the historical evolution depicted in Figure 1.3.
-While this enhanced beam quality presents unprecedented scientific opportunities, it concurrently introduces considerable engineering challenges, particularly regarding experimental instrumentation and sample positioning systems.
+This advancement was predicated on a novel storage ring concept engineered to significantly enhance the brilliance and coherence of the emitted X-ray beams.
+Brilliance, a key figure of merit for synchrotron sources, experienced an approximate 100-fold increase with the implementation of EBS, as shown in the historical evolution depicted in Figure 1.3.
+While this enhanced beam quality presents unprecedented scientific opportunities, it concurrently introduces considerable engineering challenges, particularly concerning sample positioning.